lmoresco/OpenModelica/testsuite/meta/MetaModelicaDev/02a_exp1/README.txt

 ASSIGNMENT: add the following constructs to the language
 - a power operator
 - a factorial operator
-- search for // your code here within exp1.mo
+- search for // your code here within Exp1.mo

-NOTE: the parser/lexer are ready, however the records need to be defined in the same order as in lexer.l and parser.y
+NOTE: the parser/lexer are ready, but you have to implement the types before they start parsing POWop and FACop properly.

-SOLUTION.mo presents the solution to the assignment.
+SOLUTION.txt presents the solution to the assignment.

-To run the calculator, run "make"
+To clean the project type "clean" when building the project.
-To test our solution, run "make test"
+To build the project leave the input box empty when building the project.
-For more details, run "omc +g=MetaModelica +d=failtrace,matchcase SCRIPT.mos"
+To run the calculator type "run" when building the project.

-You need to edit the input of the calculator edit the file called program.txt in order to test the new features you add to the language.
+If you need to edit the input of the calculator edit the file called program.txt